Today, someone unsubscribed from my mailing list. And I smiled.

 - Occasionally reward your most-loyal prospects with a big discount or first-chance access to a sale.
 Let them know you appreciate their sustained interest.

 Don’t be afraid to create marketing materials that eliminate prospects on a regular basis.
+That’s how the Marketing Elimination Diet keeps your business healthy.

 In the end, I only want to offer solutions to people who resonate with my work.
-Don’t you?

 I have a guide that will help you with that.
 Click to find out more about the Ideal Customer Finder.